sahrishA/and101-project2-starter/README.md

 - [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
-I mistakenly add number 14 instead of 15 in favourit color tab.
-I hope it will not create any issue.
-The purpose was to print the number
+I have added  number 14 mistakenly instead of 15 in favorite color tab.
+I hope it will not create any issue as the purpose was to print the number and remove the bug

 ## License